View basket (0 items $0.00)

 Yoga for Back Pain: Tips for Maintaining SI Joint Health

 I must admit: before I started my Viniyoga teacher training, I’ve never heard of sacrum issues.
-Sure, I knew what the sacrum was, but my first teacher training program never talked about it, my students never complained about it, I haven’t had any trouble myself.
+Sure, I knew what the sacrum was, but my first yoga teacher training program never talked about it, my students never complained about it, I haven’t had any trouble myself.
 So I’ve moved through life blissfully unaware, until I started my Viniyoga teacher training.
 Then all of the sudden the sacrum became front and center.
 I would hear “this pose can be problematic if you have sacrum issues,” “do this to take care of your sacrum,” “make sure you don’t feel any discomfort in your sacrum,” etc. You know how when you decide to buy a certain car you start seeing it everywhere?
 Same happened for me with the sacrum.
 All of the sudden I’ve discovered that sacrum issues are everywhere and certain yoga practices often create or contribute to the problem.

 Well, to be more specific, it’s not really the sacrum that we have issues with, but the sacroiliac (SI) joints.
 Quick anatomy reminder: the sacrum is located at the base of your spine and consists of five vertebrae that are fused together to form a bone about the size of your hand.
 It fits snuggly between the two sides of your pelvis and is connected to them via the sacroiliac joints.
 SI joints are weight-bearing because the sacrum bears the weight of the spine and transfers it through those joints to the pelvis and then down into the legs.
 Like any weight-bearing joint, it needs to be stable, so there are several ligaments that bind the sacrum to the pelvis to restrict its movement.